 Here are a few recommendations to help mend your broken rib, as well as warnings on what to avoid.

-1. Consult with your healthcare provider about over-the-counter painkillers like Ibuprofen to help ease discomfort and reduce swelling.
+- Consult with your healthcare provider about over-the-counter painkillers to help ease discomfort and reduce swelling.

-9. Keep your ribcage free from anything that can constrict your breathing like bandages or tight clothes.
+- Keep your ribcage free from anything that can constrict your breathing, such as bandages or tight clothes.

 While most broken ribs heal on their own over time, you should still seek medical attention to avoid complications.
 Especially if you have difficulty or pain while breathing.

-The possible complications involved with a broken rib are intimidating.
-Thankfully, the providers at The Orthopedic Clinic are committed to restoring your health and providing the best broken rib treatment possible.
-Don’t wait to contact us if you need medical care.
-Contact us today.
+The complications involved with a broken rib can be serious.
+Thankfully, the providers at The Orthopedic Clinic are committed to restoring your health so that you can live your life in full motion.

 If you think you have a broken rib, contact us and let us help you.